GeminiLight/geminilight.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a master student at [School of Computer Science and Technology](http://cs.ustc.edu.cn/), [University of Science and Technology of China](https://www.ustc.edu.cn/), supervised by [Prof. Hui Xiong](https://hkust-gz.edu.cn/people/hui-xiong/).
-I received my B.S. degree from [School of Big Data and Software Engineering](http://www.cse.cqu.edu.cn/), [ChongQiong University](https://www.cqu.edu.cn/) in 2022.
+Previously, I received my B.E. degree from [School of Big Data and Software Engineering](http://www.cse.cqu.edu.cn/), [ChongQiong University](https://www.cqu.edu.cn/) in 2022.

 My research interests include

 - Data Mining (Graph Mining and Reinforcement Learning)
+- Finance Technology (Web3 and Non-Fungible Token)
 - Networking Optimization (Resource Management in NFV)
-- Web3.0 (Non-Fungible Token)

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->